 The frozen favorite has inspired the launch of Facebook fan pages, blogs, online discussion groups -- and even a few copycat recipes.
 “It offers something completely different for your taste buds,” Bullington explains.
 “We’ve had seasonal flavors come and go, but the Shamrock Shake has always been a customer favorite.”

 In 1974, the Shamrock Shake crated a legacy that extends well beyond the dessert menu.
 Philadelphia Eagles star Fred Hill's 3-year-old daughter, Kim, was being treated for leukemia at Children's Hospital of Philadelphia.
 Hill and his wife, Fran, camped out on hospital benches and sat in cramped waiting rooms during Kim's three years of treatment.
 They met many parents and families who’d traveled great distances so their children could receive medical treatment.
 Few could afford hotel rooms.

-Determined to come up with a solution, Hill rallied the support of his NFL teammates and Dr. Audrey Evans, head of the hospital’s pediatric oncology unit, who had long dreamed of a "home away from home" for families of children being treated at the hospital.
+Determined to come up with a solution, Hill rallied the support of his teammates.
+Eagles GM Jim Murray offered the organization's support to Dr. Audrey Evans, head of the pediatric oncology unit at Children's Hospital of Philadelphia, who had long dreamed of a "home away from home" for families of children being treated at the hospital.

 Murray called Don Tuckerman, a friend from the local McDonald's advertising agency, to inquire about his next planned promotion in the Philadelphia area.
 "St Patrick's Day," Tuckerman told her.
 "Shamrock Shakes."

 The milkshakes and the Eagles happened to share the same color -- green -- creating the perfect combination for a local campaign.
 So, with the support of McDonald's founder Ray Kroc and regional manager Ed Rensi, Tuckerman launched a week-long promotion with all Shamrock Shake profits going to the cause.